FastLSQ: Solving PDEs in One Shot via Fourier Features with Exact Analytical Derivatives: Introduction

 We make three contributions: First, we observe that the elementary cyclic derivative structure of sinusoids~\eqref{eq:cyclic} enables graph-free, closed-form assembly of the PDE operator matrix for arbitrary linear differential operators, and we build on this to construct \fastlsq: a one-shot solver that assembles the operator matrix analytically and obtains the solution via a single least-squares call (\S\ref{sec:solver_mode}).
 Second, we extend \fastlsq to nonlinear PDEs via Newton--Raphson iteration, where each linearized step reuses the analytical assembly, achieving $10^{-8}$ to $10^{-9}$ accuracy in under 9\,s (\S\ref{sec:newton}).
 Third, on 17 PDEs (5 linear, 5 nonlinear solver-mode, 7 nonlinear regression) in up to 6 dimensions, \fastlsq achieves $10^{-7}$ in under 0.1\,s on linear problems and $10^{-8}$ on nonlinear problems, outperforming all baselines by large margins (\S\ref{sec:experiments}).
-A comprehensive appendix benchmark (Appendix~\ref{app:rbf_fd}) compares \fastlsq against RBF Kansa, scikit-fem P2 FEM, and scipy.solve\_bvp on all 10 PDEs, demonstrating that \fastlsq is the only method applicable to every problem, including high-dimensional ($d{\ge}5$) and hyperbolic space-time equations for which conventional solvers have no applicable path.
+Furthermore, we run a comparison with RBF Kansa, scikit-fem P2 FEM, and scipy.solve\_bvp on all 10 PDEs, demonstrating that \fastlsq is the only method applicable to every problem, including high-dimensional ($d{\ge}5$) and hyperbolic space-time equations for which conventional solvers have no applicable path.